Instant Pot or Slow Cooker Meatballs in Sauce (and Zoodles)

 - Stir in tomatoes, 1 teaspoon of oregano, and bay leaves.

-- Season with 1 t. salt and pepper to taste.
+- Season with 1 teaspoon salt and pepper to taste.
 Pour in slow cooker and set to low while preparing meatballs.

-- For the meatballs: in a bowl, mix the ground beef, almond flour or oats, oregano, garlic, parsley, eggs, and cheese.
+- In a bowl, mix the ground beef, almond flour or oats, oregano, garlic, parsley, eggs, and cheese.
 Season with salt and pepper.
-Roll into 1 inch balls (I use a large scoop from Pampered Chef) and drop into the sauce.
+Roll into 1-inch balls (I use a large scoop from Pampered Chef) and drop into the sauce.

 - Cook meatballs on low until done, about 6 to 7 hours.
 (My slow cooker always cooks faster than recipes suggest; it took 5 hours.)